 Nicholas Cook, Professor of Music, University of Cambridge

-Michael Bull, Dr. Media and Film Studies, University of Sussex.
+Michael Bull, Professor of Sound Studies, University of Sussex

-Annabel J. Cohen.
-Annabel J. Cohen, Ph.
-D. Professor of Psychology, University of Prince Edward Island.
+Annabel J. Cohen, Professor of Psychology, University of Prince Edward Island

 Soundeffects does not take any charge for submission, reveiw or publishing of articels.